How to switch branches in Git?

 Suppose we have a master and hello-git-branch in our repo.
 The current branch is master and we require switching to the hello-git-branch.
 Run this command for switching:

 This command should result in switching from the current branch to hello-git-branch.
-Now you may start adding, committing or perform other operations in that branch.
+Now you may start adding, committing, or performing other operations in that branch.

-The example of changing current branch in Git Bash
+An example of changing the current branch in Git Bash

 The repo contains two branches: